TELECOMMUNICATIONS INSTRUCTION

 LST 7A comprises:-

-(i) Amplifier 138B.
-This line powered amplifier was also used with the LST 5B.
+Amplifier No. 138B.
+This line powered amplifier was also used with the LST

 be fitted for this application.

-(iii) Control Unit 33A.
-This unit is based on the Control Unit 8A (used with LST 5B) but the dial has been replaced by a 10 button keypad.
+LST No. 5B) but the dial has been replaced by a 10 button keypad.
 The unit

 also contains a microphone key, a volume key and an ON/OFF key.
 The principle use of the

-Control Unit is to functionally test the LST 7A when the selection mechanism is
+Control Unit is to functionally test the LST No. 7A when the selection mechanism is

 disconnected.
 The 10 button keypad sends digit selection control signals to the Signalling